+¥

+pend lix B: Participant Access and Eligibility

+B-3: Number of Individuals Served (1 of 4)

-a.
-Unduplicated Number of Participants.
-The following table specifies the maximum number of unduplicated participants who are served in each year that the waiver is in effect.
-The State will submit a waiver amendment to CMS to modify the number of participants specified for any year(s), including when a modification is necessary due to legislative appropriation or another reason.
-The number of unduplicated participants specified in this table is basis for the cost-neutrality calculations in Appendix J:
+par to r legi duplicated Number of Participants.
+The following table specifies the maximal ticipants who are served in each year that the waiver is in effect.
+The State with modify the number of participants specified for any year(s), including when a islative appropriation or another reason.
+The number of unduplicated participate cost-neutrality calculations in Appendix J: Il submit a waiver amendment to CMS modification is necessary due to

-Table: B-3-a
+Table: B-3-a Waiver Year Understand Neurobou of Doutisin and

-Waiver Year Unduplicated Number of Participants
+Ver waiver Year ar 1 Unduplicated Number of Participants

-Year 1 250
+1 62 11 1 1620

+Yea ar 2 1750

+Yea ar 3 1825